Changes to Benefit

 - white goods - such as cookers, fridges and washing machines

 - household equipment - such as cooking utensils and small electrical appliances

 - clothing and footwear

 - general living expenses - these are day to day living expenses such as groceries, nappies, toiletries, cleaning/hygiene products, money for pay as you go fuel meters.

 For more information on the new scheme, the claiming criteria and how to apply please see our Essential Living Fund page.

 Council Tax Reduction

 From the 1st April 2013 Council Tax Benefit was replaced with Council Tax Reduction.
-This change will only affect you if you are of working age.
+This change was for Working Age people only.

 The change may mean that:

 - some people who previously did not have to pay any Council Tax will have a small amount to pay